insin/newforms/docs/react_components.rst

 This component handles rendering a single form "row". `RenderForm`_ uses this to render rows by default; it will either:

-1. Wrap some given content as a row, or:
+1. Wrap some given content (such as a list of error messages) as a row, or:
 2. Use a field's :ref:`rendering helper <ref-custom-display-boundfield>` to generate a row for the field, with a label, user input, error messages and help text, as necessary.